 Note :- The examiner will set eight questions in all.
 Questions No.1, comprising of seven short answer typequestions, shall be compulsory.
-In all the students would be required to attempt five questions.
-All Questions will carry equal marks.
+In all the students would be required to attempt five developing a sound sales and distribution policy and in organizing and managing sales force and marketing channels.